SudharsanThumattiSathiamoorthy/card-connectors-guide/Card-Actions.md

 ```

 ## Response
 Generally the client expects only an HTTP status code to indicate success in a card action.
-We anticipate adding a status message that could be displayed to the user in a future version of this specification.
+We anticipate adding a status message or an object of any type that could be displayed to the user in a future version of this specification.

 ## Example
 For example, in our [Weather sample](https://github.com/vmware-samples/card-connectors-guide/tree/master/samples/node), the action to update the current temperature is invoked thus: